15 MIN READ REVIEWED BY A MEDICAL PROFESSIONAL

 10 Virginia 20 Colorado 30 Michigan 40 Tennessee 50 Mississippi

-In the U.S., according to Census Bureau data from the 1st quarter of 2022, the national average homeownership rate is 65.4%.
-However, homeownership declined in 90% of U.S. states between 2005 and 2020.
+According to Census Bureau data from the first quarter of 2022, the average homeownership rate in the US is 65.4%.
+However, homeownership declined in 90% of states between 2005 and 2020.

 Top Quintile 2nd Quintile 3rd Quintile 4th Quintile 5th Quintile